brucemack/brucemack.github.io/_posts/2024-06-12-signs-of-life.md

 Don't worry - I'm not planning to model the entire computer in SPICE!
-That model would be prohibitively large, and such detail is not really required.
+That model would be prohibitively large, and such analog detail is not really required.
 However, SPICE models are a great way to fully understand the relevant SMS cards and to get the key sections of the ALD logic diagrams nailed down.
 The full machine simulation will likely happen using [Verilog](https://en.wikipedia.org/wiki/Verilog).
 Verilog will support a more logical (digital) simulation and will not attempt to model